athenaxin/PUI2016_xt483/HW1_xt483/README.md

 Actually, github is a little complex sometimes, I may upload my changes in a file yesterday, but today I could not.
 And I met with a problem that my HW1 folder could not be opened in the github website.
 At last, I googled a lot and find out I need to remove some files and create my dictionary HW1_xt483 and README.md again.
 In the process, I also thanked my friend Yuan Shi who helped me google the problem.

-3. Although this assignment is hard, I'm trying to figure out it.
+3.Although this assignment is hard, I'm trying to figure out it.